B-DNS/Resolver/README.md

 --------- | --------------------------
 200       | Response contains list of IPs, separated by CR/LF (essentially putting every IP on its own line).
 404       | Response contains string `nx`.
 This may indicate that the domain doesn't exist, has no IP entries (which is common for Namecoin and Emercoin) or that there was an error.

+Both response types are cached for approximately 10 minutes.

 ### Examples